antzGames/libGDX-cameraShake/README.md

 ## TODOs

-Instead of generating random values for parameters, will have a GUI with sliders.
+Instead of generating random values for parameters, create a GUI with sliders for parameters.